zblumen/gmlui/README.md

 # gmlui
-Use Graph Convolutional Networks For Node Graph Classification and Visdualize in a Cytoscape.js React COmponent.
+Use Graph Convolutional Networks for Node Classification and Visualize in a Cytoscape.js React Component.